|

 Instructions

-• Combine the cream, milk, and sugar in a skillet over medium-low heat, stirring frequently.
+• Combine the cream, milk, and sugar in a saucepan over medium-low heat, stirring frequently.

 • In a small bowl, whisk the egg yolks with the salt.

-• When the cream mixture is hot but not boiling, gradually whisk about 3/4 cup into the egg yolks.
-Return the egg mixture to the saucepan and continue cooking and stirring until the custard reaches about 170 F to 175 F.
+• When the cream mixture is hot and steaming but not boiling, gradually whisk about 3/4 cup of the cream into the egg yolks.
+Return the egg mixture to the saucepan and continue cooking and stirring until the custard reaches about 175°F to 185°F.

 • Place a mesh strainer over a bowl.
 Strain the hot custard mixture into the bowl and then whisk in the vanilla extract.
 Cover and refrigerate for at least 4 hours.
-Or set the bowl in an ice bath and keep replenishing the ice until the custard reaches 40 F.
+For faster chilling (1 to 3 hours), set the bowl in a larger bowl of ice and keep replenishing the ice until the custard reaches 40°F.

-• Churn the custard mixture in an ice cream freezer following the manufacturer’s instructions.
+• Churn the custard mixture in an ice cream maker following the manufacturer's instructions.

-• Slowly drizzle the slightly cooled chocolate into the churning ice cream.
-The chocolate will harden and break up into “chips” as it blends into the ice cream.
+• Slowly drizzle the chocolate into the churning ice cream.
+The chocolate will harden and break up into "chips" as it blends into the ice cream.

-• Pack the chocolate chip ice cream into a container and store in the freezer.
+• Pack the chocolate chip ice cream into a container and freeze for about 3 to 4 hours, or until firm.

 Nutrition